Elafius: Doubtful Historicity

 If the second visit of Germanus to Britain is, indeed, a 'doublet' of the first it would cast something of a shadow over the reliability of, at least the British episodes of Constantius's Vita – and certainly everything that occurs in the second visit.
-This would have to represent a version of the story of Germanus's visit that had changed so much in the telling that it had become unrecognisable as the same as a better recorded version and consequently was assumed by Constantius or his source, to represent another, 'second', visit.
-It would particularly throw into doubt the figure of Elafius, who is something of a mysterious anomaly, in any case, given that he represents the one and only named Briton in the whole of Germanus's account (besides the martyr-saint Alban).
+This would have to represent a version of the story of Germanus's visit that had changed so much in the telling that it had become unrecognisable as the same as a better-recorded version and consequently was assumed by Constantius or his source, to represent another, 'second', visit.
+It would particularly throw into doubt the figure of Elafius, who is something of a mysterious anomaly, in any case, given that he represents the only named Briton in the whole of Germanus's account (besides the martyr-saint Alban).
 Conceivably he might then represent, like the expulsion of the Pelagians, a detail originally connected with the (first and only) visit of 429.
 On the other hand, he may represent some outcome of the process of distortion that produced a second 'unrecognisable' version of the story of the first and only visit.
 As noted above he is connected with an episode (the curing of his son by Germanus) that looks more like allegory than historical fact and which duplicates a similarly allegorical episode (the curing of the blind girl by Germanus) in the "first" visit.

+Identity with Elesa

+Anglo-Saxon king-lists name the father of the sixth-century West Saxons king Cerdic as Elesa.
+Some twentieth-century scholars identified Elesa with Elafius, but twenty-first-century researchers reject this as fanciful.